varunKT001/tloc/README.md

 ## 🛠 Local Installation and setup

 1. Clone the repo to your local machine.
-2. Install the required dependency using :
+2. Install the required dependency using:

    ```javascript
    npm install